PaulSodimu/Sulfur/README.md

 <h1>Sulfur</h1>

 <p>
-  A <a href="http://docs.seleniumhq.org/projects/webdriver/">Selenium Webdriver</a> wrapper that will help you to build an automated testing framework that follows the page object pattern.
+  A <a href="http://docs.seleniumhq.org/projects/webdriver/" target="_blank">Selenium Webdriver</a> wrapper that will help you to build an automated testing framework that follows the page object pattern.
 </p>